 An altered form of the French nickname Gaillard.
 The Gaylord family was prominent in the east of the US, and the first transferred use of surname as a given name was in 1769.
 The name is now rarely used as a first name due to its connotations of homosexuality like Gay.
 In the US, this is used as the name of a chain of hotels, a place name, and in manufacturing.
 Author Gayelord Hauser.

 Gaylord is a somewhat popular first name for males (#1141 out of 1220, Top 94%) and an even more popular surname for both adults and children (#6129 out of 150436, Top 4%).
 (2000 U.S. Census)

-Shown below is the birth name popularity of Gaylord for boys.
+Shown below is the birth name history of Gaylord for boys.
 Gaylord entered the list in 1890-1899 and reached its apex position of #585 in the U.S. in the 1930s, but is not found in the list currently.
-(Top 1000 Baby Names Records, 2014)
+(Top Baby Names, 2014)

 The only other prominent varying form of Gaylord is Gay.
-Variants like Gaillardet are seldom used.
 Adoption of these relations of Gaylord reached its most widespread in the 1930s (adoption of 0.21%) and has become less since, with the form Gaylord becoming less fashionable.